Lebanon killing: Body of soldier Seán Rooney repatriated to Ireland

 Pte Rooney's body was taken to Casement Aerodrome in Baldonnel and was received by his family.

-He was accompanied back to Ireland by Company Commander, 121 Irish Battalion Recce Company, Commandant Brian Connolly.
+He was accompanied back to Ireland by Company Commander, 121 Irish Battalion Recce Company, Commandant, Brian Connolly.

 A prayer service has taken place at the aerodrome.